800 N. Gunnison Avenue, Lake City, CO 81235

 The only skyscrapers in Lake City are natural ones: the San Juans.
 Whether you are sightseeing, shopping, dining or indulging in your favorite outdoor pursuits, you'll discover there are more mountains and fresh air per square mile here than just about anywhere in the state.
 In the winter, check out the Lake City Ski Hill.
 Opened in 1966, its four runs are served by one lift, and the hill prides itself on affordability and a fun, family atmosphere.

 If you’re seeking an off-road adventure, consider the Alpine Loop Scenic and Historic Byway, a network of 4X4 roads connecting Lake City, Ouray and Silverton.
-Drive past ghost towns, admire some of the nation’s highest peaks and soak up the incredible views from 12,000-foot mountain passes.
+Drive past several ghost towns (including Animas Forks, Capital City, Carson and Eureka), admire some of the nation’s highest peaks and soak up the incredible views from 12,000-foot mountain passes.
 Meanwhile, serious off-road enthusiasts head to the OHV Rally & Festival in September for four days of live music, OHV vehicle competitions and demos, historic tours of the Alpine Loop and more.

 In 1874 Alferd Packer, Lake City's most notorious resident, was jailed for killing and eating five fellow gold prospectors when their group became trapped in a blizzard atop nearby Slumgullion Pass.
 After his release from prison, he allegedly became a vegetarian.
 Visit the massacre site, and then go to the Hinsdale County Museum to view the skeletal leftovers from the meal.

 Quintessential mountain living: You don’t even have to leave town to get on a trail in Lake City!
 Families love strolling creek- and riverside, where encounters with deer and smaller mountain critters happen frequently.